Tuesday 30th January 2018, 16:15 (for a 16:30 start) – 17:30 followed by a drinks reception 17:30 - 19:00; House of Lords, Westminster

 There are important questions around how prepared the UK is to meet the housing and social care needs of older people as population ageing continues to reshape society.
 Appropriate housing options to facilitate ageing in place can be a powerful tool to address these issues – enabling older people wishing to downsize to do so, and providing an efficient and preventative way of addressing health and social care demands.
 However, the UK lags behind a number of other countries in the provision of specialist later life housing.

 To help identify what might facilitate or encourage more movement in this area, ILC-UK conducted research with support from ARCO to learn from countries with more success in developing their specialist retirement housing sector.
 We investigated this issue in published literature, through a stakeholder roundtable in London, and with a series of expert interviews in the UK, US, Australia, New Zealand, and Canada, looking at how factors related to legislation, regulation, and the cultural context might influence housing-with-care provision.

-During the event, we will hear from report author and ILC-UK Senior Research Fellow, Dr Brian Beach, who will highlight a number of recommendations that could help development of this sector.
+During the event, heard from report author and ILC-UK Senior Research Fellow, Dr Brian Beach, who highlighted a number of recommendations that could help development of this sector.

 Wednesday, 22nd February 2017; 10:00 (for 10:30) – 12:30, Cass Business School, 106 Bunhill Row, London EC1Y 8TZ

 On Wednesday, 22nd February, the International Longevity Centre - UK (ILC-UK) and Cass Business School hosted the launch of a new report entitled 'Does living in a retirement village extend life expectancy?
 The case of Whiteley Village'.